LuisTorres262/Creating-a-Virtual-Machine/README.md

 22.)
-Boom.
-Should be done now.
-Going back to the Home for the Virtual Machines, it should be cleared out.
-23.)
 Now you're not quite done yet.
-Click the search bar and type "Resource Groups", you should now be looking at your current resource groups.
-24.)
-Now click that Resource Group whcih was automatically created when we created our Virtual Machine.
-And now click "Delete Resource Group".
+Click the search bar and type "Resource Groups".
+You should see your current active resource groups.
+Click the Resource Group that was automatically created when we created our Virtual Machine and click "Delete Resource Group".